cayennes/kanji-colorize/README.markdown

 ## Licence

-The code is available under the GPL version 3 or later and the SVG images are available under Creative Commons Attribution-Share Alike 3.0.
+The code is available under the Affero GPL version 3 or later and the SVG images are available under Creative Commons Attribution-Share Alike 3.0.
 See file headers and files in `licenses/` for more information.